aaalgo/paperworks/README.md

 ====================================================

-Contour annotation with mouse is tedious and stressful, and annotation precision is usually limited by the size of monitor.
+Contour annotation with mouse is tedious and stressful, and annotation precision is usually limited by the size of monitor (even with the help of touch screen and wacom tablets).
-The aim of this project is to revolutionize contour annotation with a great ancient invention: paper.
+The aim of this project is to revolutionize contour annotation with a great ancient invention: the paper.
 The paperwork image annotation process is high-precision, high-throughput and enjoyable.